 What to drink - Ice cold Belikin Beer

-In addition to restaurants, there are also some incredible spots to pick up some traditional home-cooked Belizean treats.
+In addition to restaurants in Placencia, there are also some incredible spots to pick up some traditional home-cooked Belizean treats.
 You'll often see people selling food from their homes and one lady in Seine Bright village (which is midway along the peninsula) gave me the best Stewed Chicken I think I'll ever eat in my life.
 She was opposite the Publics supermarket, so go find her!

 Also, Holey Roller Donuts is a food bike in Placencia Village itself and you can pick up the most divine pineapple fritters and freshly baked donuts.
 Don't miss it if you see them!